 Marty DiBergi: (quoting a review) "This tasteless cover is a good indication of the lack of musical invention within.
 The musical growth of this band cannot even be charted.
 They are treading water in a sea of retarded sexuality and bad poetry."
 Nigel Tufnel: That's just nitpicking, innit?

 Marty DiBergi's This is Spinal Tap (1984) is one of the greatest rockumentaries of all time.
 It may not be about one of the legendary bands, but it's a more intimate portrait than would have been allowed if it were about a more well-known band.
 It really gets inside the head of these rockers, and has more heart than any of those other rock films which consist mostly of filler between the concert scenes.Not even Tennessee Williams could have written a better character study.For those of you who don't know Spinal Tap, they're a hard rock band that's been making some of the loudest heavy metal music around for years.
-David St. Hubbins, Nigel Tufnel, Derek Smalls and a long line of drummers are musical geniuses.
+David St. Hubbins, Nigel Tufnel, Derek Smalls, and a long line of drummers, are musical geniuses.
 Even if you don't know the band, you know their hits, like "Big Bottom" and "Stonehenge".The movie chronicles what may have been their darkest time; their infamous US tour in the early 1980s.
 They nearly broke up, but they proved that what doesn't kill you makes you stronger, and they came back strong, despite all the mishaps and mismanagement.For those of you who truly believe in The Power of Rock, this will affirm it like nothing else.note Alright, so it's actually a Mockumentary spoofing the egos and mishaps of other rock stars, starring Michael Mc Kean, Christopher Guest, Harry Shearer, and Rob Reiner who also directed.
-It's become a cult classic, with the actors even making appearances elsewhere in character.
+It's become a cult classic, with the actors making appearances elsewhere in character, and three real-world in-character albums by the band.

 Achilles in His Tent: Due to worsening circumstances on the tour, and increasing personality conflict with David's girlfriend Jeanine, Nigel leaves the band in the middle of the show; only to return during the band's final performance to reunite them for a tour of Japan.